hubert-thieriot/effective-advocacy-project/docs/posts/narrative_framing.md

 ### Strategic applications

-For advocacy organizations and strategic funders working on animal welfare, this type of analysis can support several strategic functions:
+For advocacy organizations and strategic funders working on animal welfare, this type of analysis could support several strategic functions:

 **Map the political landscape**: The geographic patterns revealed in the analysis can help advocates and funders understand where certain framings have more political traction.
 This information can guide decisions about where to invest resources, which messages to prioritize in different contexts, and where there might be opportunities to introduce new frames.